ingogriebsch/spring-hateoas-siren/README.md

 }
 ```

-_Using the person representation model_
+_Use the person representation model_
 ```
 PersonModel model = new PersonModel();
 model.firstname = "Dave";